-For this challenge, the MOC is defined as the maximum of the overturning stream function (Sv) in density space across the whole OSNAP line.
-You can find the coordinates of the OSNAP mooring array here.
-More information on the OSNAP array and the data products can be found at http://www.o-snap.org/observations/
+For this challenge, the MOC was defined as the maximum of the overturning stream function (Sv) in density space across the whole OSNAP line.
+Coordinates of the OSNAP mooring array are available here.
+More information on the OSNAP array and the data products can be found here.

-Submitted estimates will be compared to the 24-month OSNAP MOC time series, which will be released in spring of 2017.
-The winning submission will be the one that minimizes the root-mean-square-difference between the estimated and observed MOC.
-Winners will be awarded an OSNAP T-shirt and will have bragging rights until the next OSNAP challenge!
+Submitted estimates were compared to the 24-month OSNAP MOC time series, which will be released in the fall of 2017.
+The winning submission minimized the root-mean-square-difference between the estimated and observed MOC.

 Follow the OSNAP Challenge

 Follow us on the OSNAP blog and on Twitter at @osnap_updates for announcements of upcoming opportunities!

 Four groups entered this OSNAP challenge by submitting predictions from September 2014 (initial deployment of the OSNAP line) to August 2016.
 With no prior OSNAP data available to base predictions, the challenge certainly bore its name!

 A preliminary analysis from OSNAP yields a mean MOC of 13.15 Sv with a standard deviation of 3.31 Sv during the 21-month period for September 2014 – May 2016.
 All predictions are shown in Figure 1.
 We assessed the accuracy of each prediction by both the root-mean-square-error (RMSE) from the observed time series and its temporal correlation (r) with the observed time series.

 Table 1.
 Skill of the four predictions, ranked according to RMSE.

 |1||Ben Moat (NOC, UK)||3.30||0.59|